A quantum genetic algorithm with quantum crossover and mutation operations: Algorithm with quantum crossover and quantum mutation

 \subsection{Mutation}

-In classical genetic algorithms, randomly selected chromosomes are affected by a mutation, such as bit flips acting on randomly-chosen places.
-Here, we consider the mutation described in Fig.~\ref{fig_tmp_mut}.
-Although it is written as a classical routine, it can be trivially interpreted to a quantum circuit.
+In classical genetic algorithms, randomly selected chromosomes are affected by a mutation, which is typically certain bit flips acting on randomly-chosen places.
+Here, we consider the mutation procedure described in Fig.~\ref{fig_tmp_mut}.
+Although it is written as a classical routine, it can be trivially interpreted as a quantum circuit.

 As a quantum circuit, this mutation procedure \verb|tmp_mut| is realized by a multiple-bit controlled multiple-bit NOT gate.
 (In the example mentioned in Fig.~\ref{fig_tmp_mut}, the gate is ``{\tt 0-controlled 1-controlled 1-controlled 0-controlled 1-controlled NOT NOT}'' with control bits specified by the first template and the target bits specified by the second template.)
 The gate acts on the portion $|x^{\rm left}{x'}^{\rm right}\rangle_{\rm main}$; the addresses $a_x$ and $a_{x'}$ are untouched.
 Therefore, the resultant state can be written as